Many of our customer's frequently asked questions are answered here.

 OBD II software upgrade for your Auterra scan tool.

-Will your scan tool read
+your scan tool read

 manufacturer specific trouble codes?

-Yes, the scan tool reads both generic and manufacturer specific trouble codes
+Yes, the scan tool reads both generic and manufacturer

 for powertrain, emission, and network communication type errors.
-It will also
+It

 read ABS and airbag codes if you purchase an enhanced